teapotlaboratories/bwlr3d/readme.md

 ## Future Works
 - Develop code to read sensor and send data when movement is detected. **LSM6DSOX** can be set to ultra-low power mode and set to wake MCU when movement is detected, all other sensors needs to be in power-down mode.
-- Change `SW4` wiring from GND to 3V3, to boot to STM32WLE USART Bootloader.
-This allows flashing the RAK3172 module STM32CubeProgrammer, with ST-Link.
+- Change `SW4` wiring from GND to 3V3, to allow booting to STM32WLE USART Bootloader.
+This enable the user to flash the RAK3172 module using STM32CubeProgrammer without ST-Link.

 ## Specification